coleman-benjamin/berth/README.md

 - Each module is packaged and sent to **Public** via webpack / babel (packaging instructions below)

 #### Web
-- Contains Express server and React client
+- Contains Express server and React client source code

 #### Public
-Anything that's public.
+- Contains base HTML, client scripts, and all scripts / assets from packaged games

 ### L'App